-The Natural Hazards Center New Reads series is designed to feature recent books, edited volumes, and monographs written by members of our hazards and disaster community.
+The Natural Hazards Center New Reads series features recent books, edited volumes, and monographs written by members of our hazards and disaster community.
 Below you will find the citation information, as well as a brief description of hot-off-the-press publications!
-If you are an author of a recent publication or have recommendations for other New Reads to be included on this list, please contact Jennifer Tobin for more information on this new series.

 Heather Hansen.
 2018.
 Wildfire: On the Front Lines with Station 8.
 Seattle, WA: Mountaineers Books.

 Steve Kroll-Smith.
 2018.
 Recovering Inequality, Hurricane Katrina, the San Francisco Earthquake of 1906 and the Aftermath of Disaster.
 Austin, Texas: The University of Texas Press..

 Ryan Alaniz.
 2017.
 From Strangers to Neighbors: Post-Disaster Resettlement and Community Development in Honduras.
 Austin, TX: University of Texas Press.

 Gonzalo Bacigalupe, Javier Velasco-Martín, Andrés Rosenberg, and Pedro Berríos.
 2017.
 Social Media for Emergency: Evidence and Recommendations for Disaster Management, Spanish Edition.
 Santiago, Chile: CIGIDEN.

 Heather Beal.
 2017.
 Elephant Wind.
 Bremerton, WA: Train 4 Safety Press.

 Jon Kusler.
 2017.
 Government Liability for Flood Hazards.
 Windham, ME: Association of State Wetland Managers.

 Barbara Lucini.
 2017.
 The Other Side of Resilience to Terrorism: A Portrait of a Resilient-Healthy City.
 Cham, Switzerland: Springer International Publishing.